sooriyaarachchi/pybites.github.io-src/content/codechallenge10_review.md

 First of all it is great to see [more people working on our challenges](https://github.com/pybites/challenges/network).

 Games are challenging, we learned quite a bit from this one.
 We also saw better ways of doing things.
-Here is a summary what we learned:
+Our solution is [here](https://github.com/pybites/challenges/blob/solutions/10/hangman-pb.py).
+A summary what we learned:

 * We used a class to keep state.
 We used two lists for secret and guessed_word.
 Looking at it now self.secret_word should probably be a tuple (inmutable).
 Handling non-ASCII in the constructor made the rest easier: